christelbuchanan/christelbuchanan/README.md

 ## 💡 **Vision**

-I founded Pivotal with a mission to rebuild the internet's economic DNA.
+To rebuild the internet's economic DNA.
 We're creating infrastructure that turns:
 - Ideas into applications without coding barriers
 - Passive consumption into active earning
 - Creative energy into autonomous value